 Denver Seminary understands that there are many steps along the way to transforming your career and meeting the present needs of the world.
 In continued commitment to our mission to attract and retain exceptional students, the Counseling Division and Denver Seminary are invested in helping put your PhD within reach.
 Funding is available in a variety of formats as well as recommendations for pursuing support external to Denver Seminary.
 For additional information on Financial Aid, reach out to your Admissions Counselor.

 Denver Seminary Scholarships

-Up to $2,000/year for two years is being offered to students applying for the Fall 2021 cohort.
+Up to $1,000/year for the first two years is being offered to students applying for the the fall 2022 cohort.
 Additional funding is being sought for future cohorts.
 As a program, we value what our initial cohorts will contribute to the development of the program and seek to provide a pathway for funding.
 Contact your admissions counselor for additional information on scholarship applications.
 See our Scholarship, Grants, and Discounts page for applications, deadlines, and an overview of the financial aid Denver Seminary has available to students.

 Personal and Organization Sponsorship

 The PhD in Counselor Education and Supervision Program is designed for working professionals with existing roles in clinical, organization, academic, and community-wide organizations.
 The financial aid team regularly collaborates with church or organization partnerships arranged by students where a tuition is partially covered by their church or sponsoring organization.
 Where have you invested in relationships with your time and skills to further the community around you in a way that may lead to a partnership?

 Graduate Assistant Positions